 I lost my period for 4 years!
-Im sharing my 5 best tips for Hypothalamic amenorrhea treatment and how you can get your period back naturally!
+Im sharing my 5 best tips for functional Hypothalamic amenorrhea treatment and how you can get your period back naturally!

 Disclaimer: This is not medical advice and should not be taken as such.
 I am not a doctor and do not claim to be as these are solely based on my experiences.
 Please consult your family doctor before considering any recommendations listed in this post.
 Thanks!